 Apple pie.
 These words are enough to bring a smile to my face.
-This recipe is straight out of my grandma’s recipe book and once you try it, there is no going back.
-It’s got the most perfectly flaky and buttery crust, and an interior of soft cinnamon-y apples.
-I love this pie with vanilla ice cream, which beautifully cuts through all the richness by providing a cool, subtle compliment to the buttery filling.
+With a perfectly flaky crust and an interior of soft, cinnamon-spiced apples, this pie is sure to bring a smile to anyone’s face.
+In my opinion, eating this pie with a scoop of vanilla ice cream is kind of mandatory.
+Okay, it’s not mandatory, but I highlyyy recommend it.
+It beautifully cuts through all the richness by providing a cool, subtle compliment to the buttery filling.

 - 200 g flour

 - ¼ teaspoon baking powder

 - 500 g apples (cored and diced)